Chip Award Winner

 TCP/IP - Dual Relay Bricklet

-This is the API description for the TCP/IP protocol of the Dual Relay Bricklet.
-General information on what this device does and the technical specifications can be found here.
+This is the description of the TCP/IP protocol for the Dual Relay Bricklet.
+General information and technical specifications for the Dual Relay Bricklet are summarized in its hardware description.

 API